Live Chat for Healthcare & Social Care – Why Your Website Needs It

 We’ve likely all encountered a live chat widget on a website at some point in our lives.
 They’re the digital equivalent of a friendly shop assistant welcoming you to the site and asking if you need any help.
 In fact, they’re becoming so popular that live chat is fast becoming a demanded feature by consumers – not just a fancy add on.

-In terms of a health and social care love chat case study, our own customer data shows that implementing our live chat service tends to bring a 30% increase in relevant leads generated.
+In terms of a health and social care live chat case study, our own customer data shows that implementing our live chat service tends to bring a 30% increase in relevant leads generated.

 Healthcare & Social Care Customers Want the 24/7 Availability of Live Chat